oliviermbida/circleci-cicd-pipeline/README.md

 Now screenshot after I ran the scan-frontend job with the commit_to_github command.
 Please note all other jobs are disabled with the check_job command above.
 You can see down to 82 vulnerabilities detected by github.
-Please also not that the commit did not run the Circleci pipeline.
+Please also note that the commit did not run the Circleci pipeline.

 ![Github security alerts frontend fix](/docs/screenshots/security_github_frontend_fix.png)